pharo-ai/k-means/README.md

 ## How to depend on it?

-If you want to add a dependency on KMeans to your project, include the following lines into your baseline method:
+If you want to add a dependency on k-means to your project, include the following lines into your baseline method:

 ```Smalltalk
 spec